omichelsen/glry/README.md

 # glry

 Image gallery with mobile/touch support and no dependencies.

-This gallery does not require you to specify all the images in the markup beforehand, instead you supply a `load` function which returns the next/prev image.
-This makes it ideal for large or dynamic galleries, where the next image should be loaded based on changing logic.
+Does not require you to specify all the images in the markup beforehand, instead you supply a `load` function which returns the next/prev image.
+This makes it ideal for large or dynamic galleries, where the images should be loaded based on changing logic.

-This library is also used as a base for [daily-glry](https://github.com/omichelsen/daily-glry.git), which is an extension specifically designed for daily comic strips.
+glry is also used as a base for [daily-glry](https://github.com/omichelsen/daily-glry.git), which is an extension specifically designed for daily comic strips.

 ## Install